 Thomas Ward Custer was born on March 15, 1845, at New Rumley, in eastern Ohio.
 He was the third of four sons of Emanuel Henry and Maria (Ward) Custer to survive childhood.
 Custer also had a younger sister and several half-siblings.
-His oldest brother was George Armstrong Custer, a graduate of the United States Military Academy and noted officer in the U.S. Army during and after the Civil War.
+His oldest brother was George Armstrong Custer, a graduate of the United States Military Academy and a noted officer in the U.S. Army during and after the Civil War.
 Custer’s father was a farmer and blacksmith.

 In 1849, the Custer family moved to a farm north of New Rumley.
 In 1860, they moved to Tontogany in northwestern Ohio.
 It was near there that Custer tried to enlist in the Union Army at sixteen years of age after the Civil War began.
 His father’s intervention with the recruiting officer thwarted Custer’s first attempt to enlist.
 Seeing his son’s determination, the father relented and did not object when Custer lied about his age and attempted to enlist a second time.
 On September 2, 1861, Custer joined the 21st Regiment of Ohio Volunteer Infantry.
 On September 19, he mustered in at Camp Vance in Findlay, Ohio, as a private in Company H.